prestonharberts/bib/Bible/zeph2.md

 ###### 5
 > Beware, you who live by the sea, the people who came from Crete.
 > The Lord’s message is against you, Canaan, land of the Philistines:
->  “ I will destroy everyone who lives there!”
+> “I will destroy everyone who lives there!”
 ###### 6
 > The seacoast will be used as pasture lands by the shepherds
 > And as pens for their flocks.